 He understood that the spirit of the age was willing to jettison many good things that Providence had passed on to the generation of the living, in search of perfect justice.
 He set pen to paper, therefore, to warn his generation.

-It was the following generation, that have benefited the most.
+It was the following generation that has benefited the most.
 The succeeding generations have followed his warning.

 That line traces through Groen van Prinsterer, Friedrich Julius Stahl, Abraham Kuyper, J. Gresham Machen, and Francis Schaeffer.